FilippoSiri/mandelbrot-optimization/README.md

 # Optimized Mandelbrot set generation

-Optimized Mandelbrot set algorithm implemented using:
+University project that aims to implement and evaluate optimized Mandelbrot set algorithm using:
   - NVIDIA CUDA
   - Parallelization with OpenMP
   - Hand-vectorization with Intel x86 intrinsics